cert-manager/cert-manager/README.md

 | `LEGO_KUBE_API_URL` | n | `http://127.0.0.1:8080` | API server URL |
 | `LEGO_LOG_LEVEL` | n | `info` | Set log level (`debug|info|warn|error`) |

 ## Full deployment examples

 - [Nginx Ingress Controller](examples/nginx/)
 - [GCE Load Balancers](examples/gce/)

+## Troubleshooting

+When interacting with *kube-lego*, its a good idea to run with `LEGO_LOG_LEVEL=debug` for more verbose details.
+Additionally, be aware of the automatically created resources (see environment variables) when cleaning up or testing.

+Possible resources for *help*:

+* `#coreos` on freenode
+* Slack channels like `#kubernetes-users` or `#kubernetes-novice` on `kubernetes.slack.com`
+* If you absolutely just can't figure out your problem, file an issue.

 ## Authors